oracle/cloud-native-devops-workshop/microservices/CloudNative200.md

 This is the second of several labs that are part of the **Oracle Public Cloud DevOps Cloud Native Microservices workshop.** This workshop will walk you through the Software Development Lifecycle (SDLC) for a Cloud Native project that will create and use several Microservices.

 In the first lab (100), the Project Manager created a new project in the Developer Cloud Service, added team members to the project, and created and assigned tasks to the developers of this application.
-In this lab, you will assume the persona of the Java developer, who will be tasked with creating several microservices that will supply data to any required front-end or analytics components (one of which you will build in the following lab, lab 300).
+In this lab you will assume the persona of the Java developer, who will be tasked with creating several microservices that will supply data to any front-end or analytics applications (one of which you will build in the following lab, lab 300).

 Please direct comments to: Dennis Foley (dennis.foley@oracle.com)